 A guide to identifying beach stones found along the shorelines of Lake Michigan, with photos and info about syenite, rhyolite, pumice, dolomite, quartz, wishing stones, heart stones, quartzite, Presque Island serpentinite, diabase, pegmatite, conglomerate, and banded metamorphic rocks.

 Fascinating facts and photos featuring the most common beach stones found along Lake Michigan shorelines, as well as several unusual kinds; includes various types of basalt, septarian, limestone, granite, gabbro, diorite, gneiss, schist, sandstone, siltstone, mudstone, geodes, chalcedony and agate.

-A photo essay of the historic Felt Mansion, from its launch by the visionary, Dorr Felt, to its deterioration and haunting, to its rescue led by persistent history lover, Patty Hoezee Meyer!
+Photo essay of the historic Felt Mansion, from its launch by the inventor and visionary Dorr Felt to its deterioration and haunting to its rescue led by history lover Patty Hoezee Meyer!

-A photographic odyssey and essay explaining the progression and formation of ice shelves on The Great Lakes before and after the 2014 historic polar vortex event; includes some hidden dangers!
+A photographic odyssey explaining the progression and formation of the ice shelves forming on the Great Lakes before and after the 2014 historic polar vortex event.
+Includes hidden dangers!

 Did you know the milkweed plant is named after a Greek God or that it has medicinal properties?
-Discover in this beautiful photo essay more about its versatility and why monarchs love it!
+Discover its history, versatility, uses and why its essential for monarchs in this photo essay!

 Find out who and from which civilizations in history first discovered and cherished our beloved landscape bloomers including the azalea, redtwig dogwood, rose of sharon and the hydrangea!